lsst-dm/dmtn-020/index.rst

 number before it can be committed to the repository.
-It is therefore the responsibility of technical managers to file a JIRA ticket corresponding to the GitHub ticket, to keep them synchronized with relevant information, and to ensure that the GitHub ticket is closed with the the issue is resolved in JIRA.
+It is therefore the responsibility of technical managers to file a JIRA ticket corresponding to the GitHub ticket, to keep them synchronized with relevant information, and to ensure that the GitHub ticket is closed when the issue is resolved in JIRA.

 The GitHub issue trackers are, in some sense, not a core part of our workflow, but they are fundamental to community expectations of how they can interact